erellaz/Finite_Difference_Modeling/README.md

 Acoustic wave equation forward modeling using Finite Differences in Matlab.

-High order stencils for seismic FDM in Matlab.
-Some stencils are based on Liu and Sen 2009.
+The high order stencils for seismic FDM are losely based on Liu and Sen 2009.